Evacuation of the uterine contents using suction.

 – Hold the syringe by the tube (not the plunger) once a vacuum has been established in the syringe and the cannula has been inserted into the uterus; otherwise, the plunger can go back in, pushing the aspirated tissue or air back into the uterus.

 – Carefully (risk of perforation) suction all areas of the uterus, gently rotating the cannula back and forth 180°.
 Take care not to lose the vacuum by pulling the cannula out of the uterine cavity.

 – If the syringe is full, close the valves, disconnect the syringe from the cannula, empty the contents, re-establish the vacuum, and reconnect the syringe to the cannula and continue the procedure.

 – Stop when the uterus is empty, as indicated by a foamy, reddish-pink aspirate, with no tissue in the syringe.
-It is also possible to assess the emptiness of the uterus by passing the cannula over the surface of the uterus: if the surface feels rough, or it feels as if the uterus is contracting around the cannula, assume that the evacuation is complete.
+It is also possible to assess the emptiness of the uterus by passing the cannula over the surface of the uterus: if a grating sensation is felt or the uterus contracts around the cannula, assume that the evacuation is complete.

 – Close the valve, detach the syringe and then, remove the cannula and the forceps.
 Check for bleeding before removing the speculum.

-In a surgical setting, aspiration can be done using a cannula connected to the electric suction machine, with a maximum pressure of 800 mbar.
+In a surgical setting, aspiration can be done using a cannula connected to the electric suction machine, with a maximum pressure of 800 millibars.